Air transports of heads of state and government: Vietnam

-Boeing 787-9 Dreamliner reg.
-VN-A868 of Vietnam Airlines, carrying the Prime Minister of Vietnam, operating as Flight VN1, departing from Glasgow Prestwick after COP26.
-This airport is not a scheduled destination for the airline, nor is any airport in Scotland.

-A Vietnam Airlines Boeing 777-200ER carrying General Secretary Nguyễn Phú Trọng arriving at Joint Base Andrews for an official visit.
-The type was then replaced by the 787 and A350 for government flights due to its retirement from the operator's fleet.

 Vietnam has no dedicated airframe that is configured and used exclusively for VIP transport.
 Instead, the state uses general-purpose aircraft owned and commissioned by state-owned operators and armed forces' units for such special missions.
-It was designated that the General Secretary of the Communist Party, the President, Prime Minister and the Chairman of the National Assembly of Vietnam as well as equivalent representatives of other nations are objects to be served by such so-called "dignitary flights."
+It was designated that the General Secretary of the Communist Party, the President, Prime Minister, the Chairman of the National Assembly of Vietnam and the Permanent Member of the Party's Secretariat (collectively known as the four pillars in Vietnam) as well as equivalent representatives of other nations are objects to be served by such so-called "dignitary flights."

+VN-A868, with its special livery, spotted at London Stansted for Party General Secretary Tô Lâm's formal visit to the UK in 2025.
+Stansted is not regularly served by Vietnam Airlines.

-A Boeing 787-9 Dreamliner (most commonly the one registered VN-A868) or sometimes any Airbus A350-900 XWB chartered from Vietnam Airlines is often used for international and long haul flights.
+A Boeing 787-9 Dreamliner (most commonly the one registered VN-A868, which sports a distinctive Lạc bird sticker since 2025) or sometimes any Airbus A350-900 XWB chartered from Vietnam Airlines is often used for international and long haul flights.
 For domestic and short haul flights, an Airbus A321 can be chartered from the same carrier.
-The callsign Viet Nam One (VN1/HVN1) is often used when the flight is chartered by the government, especially to transport key people of the Vietnamese state, meanwhile other "lucky numbers" such as VN68 or VN88 are also utilized when VN1 have been preserved for any ongoing missions.
-None of those Vietnam Airlines airframes are configured specifically for VIP or Head of State transport missions, instead, they are all operating commercial services on daily basis and state leaders use the "casual" business class and are served with standard civilian crews employed by Vietnam Airlines on such VIP flights.
+The callsign Viet Nam One (VN1/HVN1) is often used when the flight is chartered by the government, especially to transport key people of the Vietnamese state, meanwhile other "lucky numbers" such as VN68 or VN88 as alternative identifications are also utilized when VN1 have been preserved for any ongoing missions.
+None of Vietnam Airlines airframes are currently configured specifically for VIP or Head of State transport missions, instead, they are all operating commercial services on daily basis and state leaders use the "casual" business class and are served with standard civilian crews employed by Vietnam Airlines on such VIP flights.

 Helicopters of the Vietnam Helicopter Corporation and/or the Vietnam People's Air Force can also be used for VIP transport missions.

 Europe

 Albania

-The Turkish-registered ACJ319 flying under Albanian colors.

-In January 2020, the Turkish government leased an Airbus A319, registered TC-ANA, to the Albanian government for VIP transport.
-Although Albanian titles have been placed over the previous Turkish government livery, the aircraft retains its Turkish registration.
-The livery bears a striking resemblance to that of national airline Air Albania.
-This aircraft flies under the callsign "TRK8", which is otherwise used by the Turkish government when this A319 is not in use.

-Andorra

-The Andorran government does not operate any official aircraft.
-Andora's sole airport is small and located near its border with Spain.
-Former Prime Minister Antoni Martí once flew to a summit on a Spanish Air Force Boeing 707.